janpipek/table-model/README.rst

 Options
 -------
-* precision - number of digits after decimal point
+* precision - number of digits after decimal point (default: undefined)
-* recalculateOnType - if true, recalculation occurs instantenously ("input" event)
+* recalculateOnType - if true, recalculation occurs instantenously, on "input" event (default: false)
 * cachingEnabled - if true, an array of table values is kept as data model, otherwise, the values are always read from the cells (default: true)

+Advanced options (see code):
+* valueParser
+* setCellValue
+* readCellValue
+* findCell
+* wireTableEvents

 Cell modifiers
 --------------